ConversationalComponents/examples/README.md

 ### Share Content With Comp <a name="ShareContent"></a>
-Many of the components make use of available information like name Here how to pass this data to coco:
+Many of the components make use of available information like name Here how to pass this data to Coco:

 ```python
 response = call_coco(